alexnas/react-medium-clone/README.md

 # React Medium Clone

-This React medium board application is intended to publish articles.
+React Medium Clone application is intended to publish articles.
 Equipped with registration, liking, tagging, front-side pagination options.

 ## Uses

-- React
+- React 16.13
 - React Router
 - Context
 - Hooks
 - Axios
 - Classnames

-## Installation and usage
+## Installation

-- Be sure that Git and Node.js are installed globally.
+- Clone this repository into the choosen folder.
-- Clone this repo.
+- Run `yarn` to install all dependencies automatically.

-- Run `npm install`, all required components will be installed automatically.
+## Usage

-- Run `npm start` to start the project.
+- Run `yarn start` to start the application.
-- Run `npm build` to create a build directory with a production build of the app.
+- Run `yarn build` to create a build directory with a production build of the application.
-- Run `npm test` to test the app.
+- Run `yarn test` to test the application.

 ## License